wp-plugins/sp-client-document-manager/readme.txt

 * You can now overide the location of your uploads folder in advanced settings, remember to set your permissions to 777 on the folder you create.
 * Deletes are now powered by ajax so theres no page reload
 * When installing the premium and free doesn't exist the plugin prompts you to install the free version.

+= 1.5.6 =
+* Added ability to set maximum file size for premium users only
+* Added ability to limit file types for premium users only
+* Added the ability to move the uploads directory to a non web accessible location for extra security.
+* Added the ability to force login when downloading files for extra security
+* Fixed a bug where a file was not being removed from the server
+* Updated timthumb manager
+* Fixed a admin upload bug when using premium
+* Started working on folder syncing for a version 2.0 release

 == Upgrade Notice ==

 = 1.0.5 =